Vincent-Cayadi/schnotes/Kinetic Energy.md

 In windy places, wind is used to turn [[Wind Turbines]] that convert kinetic energy to [[Electrical Energy]]

-A battering ram uses kinetic energy to break down the wallas and gates of ancient castles
+A battering ram uses kinetic energy to break down the walls and gates of ancient castles